cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/local_hello_world_example.md

 In this example we have setup a simple HTTP service hosting a static site.

-The access to your new service, simply browse to http://localhost:8000/
+To access your new service, simply browse to http://localhost:8000/

 ### Teardown